-ProShareas now offers one of the largest lineups of ETFs, with over \$60 billion in assets.
+ProShares has been at the forefront of the ETF revolution since 2006.
+ProShares now offers one of the largest lineups of ETFs, with over \$75 billion in assets.
 The company is a leader in strategies such as crypto-linked, dividend growth, interest rate hedged bond and geared (leveraged and inverse) ETF investing.
 ProShares continues to innovate with products that provide strategic and tactical opportunities for investors to manage risk and enhance returns.